apparentorder/farssh/README.md

 farssh mysql -p [-u username] [database_name]
 ```

+When not specified, username and database_name will be taken from the RDS configuration (master username and the
+initial database).

-If only one matching database is available, it will automatically be selected.
+If only one matching RDS database is available, it will automatically be selected.
 If there are multiple databases,
 use `--identifier` to select one; otherwise, a list of available databases will be shown.

-When not specified, username and database_name will be taken from the RDS configuration (master username and the
-initial database).

 ### Tunnel mode